PALEOtoolkit/PALEOocean.jl/README.md

 Ocean components for the PALEO biogeochemical model.

-**NB: work-in-progress - this repo contains an initial minimal example only to test infrastructure.**
+**NB: work-in-progress - this repo contains initial minimal examples only to test infrastructure.**

 ## Installation and running a minimal example